From Neutrino Masses to the Full Size of the Universe: Small Neutrino Masses from Conservation of Isospin

 In this talk some important implications of the tetron model\cite{masses,higgs,review,couplings} of particle physics and cosmology will be reviewed.
 The universe is an elastic medium composed of invisible constituents which are bound at Planck energy.
 While the laws of gravity are due to the elastic properties of the medium, particle physics interactions take place within internal fibers, with the characteristic internal energy being the Fermi scale.
 All ordinary matter quarks and leptons are constructed as quasiparticle excitations of this internal fiber structure.
 Since the quasiparticles fulfill Lorentz covariant wave equations, they perceive the universe as a 3+1 dimensional spacetime continuum lacking a preferred rest system.
 Any type of mass/energy induces curvature on the spacetime continuum as determined by the Einstein equations.

 In the following I want to explain some details of these statements.

-\section{Small Neutrino Masses from Conservation of Isospin}
+\section{{Small Neutrino Masses from Conservation of Isospin}}

 The ground state of our universe looks like illustrated in Figure 1.
-In this figure the large horizontal arrow stands for the 3 dimensions of physical space, while the tetrahedrons extend into 3 additional internal dimensions.
-The picture is a little misleading because in the tetron model physical space and internal dimensions are assumed to be completely orthogonal.
+In this figure the large horizontal arrow stands for the 3 dimensions of physical space, while the tetrahedrons extend into 3 extra dimensions.
+The picture is a little misleading because in the tetron model physical space and the extra (`internal') dimensions are assumed to be completely orthogonal.
 This means the whole game is actually played within a large altogether 6 dimensional space, 3 physical dimensions and 3 internal ones.

 If you ask: why this structure?, I can say at this point that the tetrahedral structure is introduced in order to explain the observed quark and lepton spectrum, which means to get exactly 24 excitation states with the correct multiplet structure.